 Poor Afika.
 The eyes of female pupils were fixed on her, accusingly.
 She was Yokosa’s lover and gossip held it firm that both she and her mother bewitched Yokosa to death.
 They say they Afika and her mother abducted Yokosa to their home’s wardrobe, since he favoured Bekiwe over her.
 The story goes that Yokosa had been dumping her, but stubborn as she is, she never accepted his nonsense.
 His funeral meant that they would compete over his body for the last time.
 They will compete on who will cry him a downpour.
 Tears are important in funerals.
 They measure the size and deepness of one’s love for the deceased.
 Especially widows.
 They are put under scrutiny at the funeral of their husbands.
 But there was a counter-narrative.
 It maintained that Yokosa was bewitched by his own father, because he owns a baboon he rides at night.
 It held that Yokosa was a threat and obstacle to his father’s scandalous ways.
 People knew that Ngwamza sleeps with his three daughters: Senzi, NoPolony and Zonke.
 When Zonke – the youngest – fell pregnant, NoPolony couldn’t endure the burden of her family’s shame.
 She left and cohabited with her boyfriend in Zwelitsha, the mother township to Phakamisa.
 They say that Ngwamza’s obedient housewife knows about it, but she cannot report her husband to the police since he is the sole bread winner.
 We would know which daughter he sleeps with on the pay day.
 He usually takes out the one who currently warms his bed.
 Yokosa’s is a family that sleeps with each other, bayalalana, so says the gossip.
 And those who saw Yokosa at the wake knew that he will witness his own burial, because he lives posthumously, since he is seen.
 Wonders of Phakamisa!

 Our predecessors know about Yokosa, The Headman.
 They say he is not a man of words because his tongue was cut before he was abducted from his hut and made into a zombie through black magic.
 He just enters your hut and sits near the entrance.
 He never greets, but just pours himself iinkobe on the lid of the bucket and eats.
 Silently.
-He is the only umkhwetha with hair, because every initiate is bald-headed.
+He is the only umkhwetha with hair since he uses the castor oil for hair growth, because every initiate is bald-headed.
 His white blanket is now brown and flea-infested, his teeth yellow like the mealies he loves.
 His left hand is always closed in a clenched fist.

 One night The Headman came and we were with Dakisa, our teacher, in Khalazo’s hut.
 The hut was dark, the smoke of the fire smoke blending with the marijuana smoke fuming from Dakisa’s thick zol.
 And The Headman came.
 He sat near the entrance.
 With the wisdom of middle age, Dakisa knew that the isithunzela – those abducted through black magic – have a powerful muti in their clenched fist.
 It is this muti magic that makes them disappear.
 This night Dakisa would capture The Headman and take his muti, so that he would cease to be an isithunzela and make his way back to the living, albeit without speech.
 In the lands of witchcraft, places like Gwadana, Mkhathini and the like, the tongue of the abducted is cut so that one cannot communicate with the living.
 Khalazo was a new initiate.
 As the custom dictates, when there’s a new initiate we wait until the elders and the initiator have left the bush so that we can visit the novice.
 The purpose of our visit is to narrate the journey we have travelled as seniors on the farm, telling him what to avoid doing in order to be declared a man.
 Dakisa got this job of being a teacher to Khalazo due to the fact that the latter stays in Kuwait, Phakamisa South, where the mother of Dakisa’s child lives.
 He is not only known for his love affair with NoPicture, but for his services that are popular.
 In our area, Phakamisa as a whole, Dakisa is one of the very few traditional teachers registered at the Department of Health in Bisho.
 We were playing riddles when Dakisa dived for The Headman.
 But The Headman skimmed from where he was seated.
 Dakisa fell.
 The honourable visitor stood in the centre.
 He had the hearth between his legs, still burning as though it was braaing his testicles.
 Dakisa fell on the bottle of Commando brandy with his face.
 He fainted.
 But our attention was directed at The Headman who was standing, contemplating his exit.
 He jumped and magically summersaulted through the ribs of the hut, making a spectacular exit, perhaps to impress us, his subordinates.
 We expected to see a hole where he exited.
 And there was none.
 The cardboards and plastic were sealed, poles intact.
 Dakisa got up dazed, not knowing what had happened.
 His mouth was swollen and bleeding, making his teeth reddish white when talking.
 It was in the morning when we assured him that he was not dreaming that he got injured while attempting to capture The Headman.